kcsheng/horiseon/README.md

-# Code Refactor - HTML/CSS

 ## Motivation

 Accessbility of a website is of paramount importance to a responsible and reputable business.
 It not only ensures smooth user experience, but enpowers acquisition of web information by the visually impaired.
 Moreover, improving web accessibility also boosts SEO of a business, augmenting its exposure to potential customers.

 As a web developer, the act of maintaining and improving the codebase is an integral part of business operations.
 The act sustains the reputation of a business and strengthens the business relationship with its clients.

 Here, a website that belongs to Horiseon Marketing Agency requires code-refatoring.
-THe aim is to perfect its overall accessibilty to meet user story, following the current standards in HTML/CSS and best practices in version control and website deployment.
+The aim is to perfect its overall accessibilty to meet user story, following the current standards in HTML/CSS and best practices in version control and website deployment.

-## User Story and Acceptance Criteria
+## User Story

-- User story<br>
-  A codebase that meets accessibility standards which in turn will optimise SEO
+Client requests that a codebase should meet accessibility standards which in turn optimises SEO.

-- Acceptance criteria<br>
+## Acceptance criteria:

 1. Semantic HTML elements
 2. Logical structure of HTML elements